AmbiML/sparrow-manifest/README.md

 set(CAPDL_LOADER_APP "cantrip-os-rootserver" CACHE STRING "")
 ```

-using capdl-loader-app is not advised because it lacks important functionality
+But using capdl-loader-app is *not advised* because it lacks important functionality
 found only in cantrip-os-rootserver.

 ## How we do software development for the Sparrow platform.